DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/21-Central-Limit-Theorem.md

 ### Body temperature

-We will repeat the body temperature analysis from Chapter @\ref(HYPTESTDIST) homework, now using the CLT.
+We will repeat the body temperature analysis from Chapter \@ref(HYPTESTDIST) homework, now using the CLT.
 We will use $\alpha = 0.05$.
 Recall that a paper from the American Medical Association^[Mackowiak, P. A., Wasserman, S. S., and Levine, M. M. (1992), "A Critical Appraisal of 98.6 Degrees F, the Upper Limit of the Normal Body Temperature, and Other Legacies of Carl Reinhold August Wunderlich," Journal of the American Medical Association, 268, 1578-1580.] questioned the long-held belief that the average body temperature of a human is 98.6 degrees Fahrenheit.
 The authors of the paper believe that the average human body temperature is less than 98.6.

 #### Step 1- State the null and alternative hypotheses